jetwhisperer/TooGoodToGo-TelegramBot/README.md

 *🌍 LET'S FIGHT food waste TOGETHER 🌎*

 ## Getting Started
+1. Clone this project to your local PC.

+2. Copy `config.template.ini` to `config.ini`.

+   `cp config.template.ini config.ini`

-Clone the project to your local PC and replace `<YOUR-TOKEN>` in `config.ini` with your own bot access token that you obtained from Telegram.
+3. Replace `<YOUR-TOKEN>` in `config.ini` with your own bot access token that you obtained from Telegram.
 You can create a bot and obtain a token by following the steps outlined [here](https://core.telegram.org/bots/tutorial#getting-ready).

 ### Requires
 Python version: 3.8+

 ### Use it
-Install all libraries that are needed
+Install all libraries that are needed:
    ```
    pip install -r requirements.txt
    ```
-Start the Python script
+Start the Python script:
    ```
    python3 Telegram.py
    ```